 Diagnostic Techniques to Investigate Laryngitis

-A comprehensive diagnosis might involve examining the throat and vocal cords with a laryngoscope, a flexible tube equipped with a camera to provide a direct view of the larynx.
+To achieve a complete diagnosis, the throat and vocal cords may be examined with a laryngoscope, a flexible tube with a camera that allows direct viewing of the larynx.

-If a bacterial infection is suspected, throat cultures or rapid antigen tests can confirm the presence of a pathogen, guiding appropriate treatment.
+In cases where a bacterial infection is suspected, these tests, of throat cultures or rapid antigen tests, can confirm the presence of the pathogen for guided treatment.

 Addressing the Underlying Cause